TurtleOSX/GolfWithGill/README.md

 # GolfWithGill
  CS370 Final - Daniel Blackwell, Sam Tyler, Jacob Jaffe

+ We encountered errors when downloading the project through a .zip, so please clone the repository when downloading the project.

 To run the project, first download and unzip the project into a folder of your choice. double-click on the file ~/GolfWithGill/GolfWithGill.uproject